Dassault Falcon 20: Origins

 Progress between Dassault and Pan Am was rapid, moving from engineering evaluations of the type to the formation of general agreements between the two companies.
 In response to feedback received from Pan American, the aircraft was re-engined with a pair of General Electric CF700 engines and several dimensions were increased.
 Accordingly, Pan American formed an agreement with Dassault to distribute the Mystère 20 in the western hemisphere; the firm placed an initial order for 40 aircraft along with options for a further 120.
 On 10 July 1964, the re-engined aircraft made its first flight.
 On 1 January 1965, the first production aircraft performed its maiden flight; in June 1965, both French and American type certifications were awarded.
 On 10 June 1965, French aviator Jacqueline Auriol achieved the women's world speed record using the first Mystère 20 prototype, having flown at an average recorded speed of 859 km/h over a distance of 1000 km.

 Deliveries of the type soon commenced to Pan American's outfitting facility at Burbank Airport, California.
 All non-American aircraft were fitted out prior to delivery at Bordeaux-Merignac.
 During 1966, the company redesignated the American-delivered aircraft as the Fan Jet Falcon; this was subsequently shortened to the Falcon 20.
 During 1967, Pan Am Business Jets Division decided to increase their firm orders for the type to 160 Falcon 20s.
 Military orders for the type were quickly received from Australia, the U.S., and Canada, in addition those placed by France.

+In 1973, FedEx's Falcons, designation FA-20-DC, cost $1.2 million each and were modified with a 55-by-74.5-inch forward cargo door with independent power supply, higher mtow, reinforced floor, plugged windows, and bigger brakes.